 83 – Stick To The Outside Aisle Of The Supermarket.
 That is usually where the fresh food is.
 As a general rule, all the processed food is in the middle aisles, so try to avoid those.
 Although, in my supermarket the very outside aisle is beer 😉

 84 – Take Food Home.
 Just because you get served up a HUGE portion in a restaurant, doesn’t mean you have to eat it all.
 Ask your server for a takeaway box and take half the portion home.
-There is no need to waste it.
+There is no need to waste it or eat all of it if you aren’t that hungry.

 85 – Don’t Fall In To The Health Food Trap.
 The whole gluten free thing has really taken off and people are sucked in to thinking that if a cookie is gluten free, then it must be healthy.
 It’s still a cookie!